E-Bike check: 10 tips from the Riese & Müller service workshop.

 The Gates belt is considered virtually maintenance-free.
 In fact, a belt is considerably less work to maintain than a chain drive.
 But it should not be completely neglected either.
 A new system in particular needs to be kept supple with a silicone spray at the beginning.
 Thorough cleaning also helps ensure that the belt drive will last a long time.
 While dirt is not quite as damaging as with a chain drive, it can sometimes cause a slight creaking – a clear sign that the belt is running too dry and needs some care.

-Interview with Daniel Neuroth, Co-Unit Head Service Workshop, Riese & Müller
+Daniel Neuroth, Co-Unit Head Service Workshop, Riese & Müller

 Thanks for the insight, Daniel.